As a mother of three grown children, I’ve fielded some tough questions.

 If Mrs. Jones was “all ears” when she heard the news, should we rush her to the doctor?

-Since the recent airing of a same-sex marriage on the children’s cartoon Arthur, several people have asked me: How can I explain GAY to my kids?
-Many parents are anxious, worried, confused how to approach “such a difficult topic” with their young children.
+When the children’s cartoon Arthur aired Mr. Ratburn’s same-sex marriage (in 2019), several people asked me, How can I explain GAY to my kids?
+Many parents were anxious, worried, confused how to approach “such a difficult topic” with their young children.
 Everyone can take a deep breath and settle down.
 In fact, this isn’t difficult at all.

 This is Joe and Ann.